Bayesian Invariance Modeling of Multi-Environment Data: Experiments

 We study the empirical behavior of the posterior in simulations with $p=3$ features.
 We vary per-environment sample size $n$ from 10 to 200, the number of environments $E$ from 1 to 5, and intervention strength from 0.33 to 1 (intervening on 1 to 3 features).

 \Cref{fig:synthetic-theory} (A) shows the posterior value at the true $z^*$, $\hat p (z^* | \calD)$.
-For each level of intervention strength, $\hat p (z^* | \calD)$ converges to 1 with increasing $n$ or $E$, corroborating the theory on posterior consistency in \Cref{subsec:theory-main}.
-The empirical rate at which $\hat p (z^* | \calD)$ converges to 1 is faster under higher intervention strength.

-\Cref{fig:synthetic-theory} (B) plots the heterogeneity metric $\mu_{\min}$ that governs the posterior contraction rate $\epsilon_{n,E} = O(R \cdot e^{-\kappa nE \mu_{\min} })$ against the number of environments $E$ under different intervention strength.
+For each level of intervention strength, $\hat p (z^* | \calD)$ converges to 1 with increasing $n$ and $E$, corroborating the theory on posterior consistency in \Cref{subsec:theory-main}.
+The empirical rate at which $\hat p (z^* | \calD)$ converges to 1 is faster under higher intervention strength. \Cref{fig:synthetic-theory} (B) plots the heterogeneity metric $\mu_{\min}$ that governs the posterior contraction rate $\epsilon_{n,E} = O(R \cdot e^{-\kappa nE \mu_{\min} })$ against the number of environments $E$ under different intervention strength.
 We observe that $\mu_{\min}$ increases with both $E$ and intervention strength.
 In both cases, the observed environments become more heterogeneous, leading to faster posterior contraction.
 The trend in \Cref{fig:synthetic-theory} (B) aligns with the empirical trend in \Cref{fig:synthetic-theory} (A), confirming the expected posterior contraction behavior.